How does the group stage work? Who came through qualifying? Where is the 2022 final?

 The introduction of the UEFA Europa Conference League means several significant alterations for the UEFA Europa League.

-The group stage will be reduced from 48 to 32 teams – eight groups of four.
+The group stage has been reduced from 48 to 32 teams – eight groups of four.
 The eight group winners progress automatically to the round of 16.

-Matches will continue to be played on Thursday (other than the final), now alongside UEFA Europa Conference League games.
-The matches of the two competitions will in principle be equally split between the two time slots: 18:45 CET (no longer 18:55) and 21:00 CET.
+Matches continue to be played on Thursdays (other than the final), now alongside UEFA Europa Conference League games.
+The matches of the two competitions are in principle equally split between the two time slots: 18:45 CET (no longer 18:55) and 21:00 CET.

 - 12 automatic qualifiers